gaku-ueno/food-prediction-project/README.md

 We created 3 plots for univariate analysis

-Our first plot is a box plot of the
+Our first plot is a bar plot of the counts of the recipes of each rating in the Dataset.

 **Interesting Aggregate**